Grey_and_Purple wrote:... and 8 GB cards (because I can ).

 So I'd still like to figure out how to get that working.

-Users browsing this forum: joska and 3 guests
+Users browsing this forum: francouai and 4 guests